Paludiculture: Lithuania

 Lithuania's first peat moss cultivation trial was in 2011, in Aukštumala Moor in Nemunas Delta Regional Park.
 Researchers from Vilnius Institute of Botany transplanted sections of Sphagnum from a neighbouring degraded raised bog to the exposed peat surface.
 They found that 94% of the patches survived and expanded to the exposed peat.

 The ongoing "DESIRE" project is investigating peatland restoration and paludiculture in the Neman River catchment area to reduce nutrient run-off into the Baltic.

 The Netherlands

-In the ongoing "Omhoog met het Veen - AddMire in the Netherlands" research project, Landscape Noord-Holland aims to investigate the restoration of reed beds and wet heathlands on moors previously converted for agriculture as well as to raise awareness about peatland degradation.
+In the ongoing "Omhoog met het Veen – AddMire in the Netherlands" research project, Landscape Noord-Holland aims to investigate the restoration of reed beds and wet heathlands on moors previously converted for agriculture as well as to raise awareness about peatland degradation.
 The project is intended to promote paludiculture as an alternative income from agriculture.
 Researchers have rewetted 8 hectares, including for a water storage buffer area for the peat moss experiments.
 They are measuring the effects of soil erosion and atmospheric nitrogen on the growth of peat moss and the resulting greenhouse gas emissions and soil chemistry.
+A joint study in the Netherlands by the Royal Society for the Protection of Birds and the University of Cambridge suggested that "bird abundance in paludiculture was comparable to natural wetland...and significantly higher than on grasslands".